 The FTV: JRLA contain a range of protections and minimum standards that will make Election Day 2022 much smoother, especially for Black and Brown voters—but only if the legislation is enacted in time.

-With several months between passage and protections, each week of delay on the front end causes serious problems for voters in 2022.
+With several months between passage and protections, each week of delay on the front end causes serious problems for voters.
 We have no more time to spare or waste.
 Our leaders in Washington must find a way to protect our votes now, before any more important federal elections are held in which a person’s right to vote depends upon the size of their wallet, the color of their skin, or where they live.